-31. How are rent levels usually reviewed and are there restrictions on this?
+32. How are rent levels usually reviewed and are there restrictions on this?
 Is VAT (or equivalent) payable on rent?

-Often, rent is connected to the cost of living index for all households (Verbraucherpreisindex).
+Recurring rent reviews during the term of the lease are uncommon.
+However, rent is often connected to the cost of living index for all households (Verbraucherpreisindex).
 Usually, the parties agree to adjust rent in line with the index.
+This indexation is only possible if the lease is binding on the landlord for a period of at least ten years.
+It must not be limited to a rent increase but must include a decrease according to the index.

 Rent is generally free from VAT.
 However, the landlord can opt for rent to be subject to VAT.
-The tenant only needs to pay VAT on rent if agreed in the lease.
+The tenant only needs to pay VAT on rent if this is agreed in the lease.